Stability to Deformations of Manifold Filters and Manifold Neural Networks: Manifold Convolutional Filters

 The Laplace-Beltrami (LB) operator of a manifold $\ccalM$ is defined as the operator $\ccalL: L^2(\ccalM) \to L^2(\ccalM)$ given by the function composition of the intrinsic divergence and the intrinsic gradient.
 When considered in the local coordinates supported on $T_x\ccalM$ \cite{canzani2013analysis}, the LB operator can be written as

 Much like the Laplace operator in Euclidean domains (or the Laplacian matrix, in the case of graphs\cite{moon2012field}), the LB operator measures the total variation of function $f$, i.e., how much the value of $f$ at a point deviates from local average of the values of $f$ in its surroundings \cite{bronstein2017geometric}.
-Since $\ccalL$, like $\nabla$, is a local operator depending on the tangent space $T_x\ccalM$ of each point $x \in \ccalM$, in the following we make this dependence explicit by writing $\ccalL=\ccalL_x$ and $\nabla=\nabla_x$.
+Since the LB operator $\ccalL$, like the gradient $\nabla$, is a local operator depending on the tangent space $T_x\ccalM$ of each point $x \in \ccalM$, in the following we omit this dependence for the ease of presentation by writing $\ccalL=\ccalL_x$ and $\nabla=\nabla_x$.

 The LB operator plays an important role in partial differential equations (PDEs), as it governs the dynamics of the diffusion of heat over manifolds as given by the \emph{heat equation}